privacyidea/privacyidea-credential-provider/doc/configuration.rst

 Registry Settings
 -----------------

-You can configure the privacyIDEA Credential Provider only by modifying the corresponding registry keys.
+If you want to change the configuration after the installation, you can only do this by editing the registry keys.
 You can use administrative templates to deploy the credential provider on many desktops in your network.

 The configuration is located at ``Computer\HKEY_LOCAL_MACHINE\SOFTWARE\NetKnights GmbH\PrivacyIDEA-CP\``.